ExidCuter/Estudij-Navigator/README.md

 # Estudij Navigator

 A simple firefox extension for easier navigation of subjects on Estudij.
+[Add to firefox](https://github.com/ExidCuter/Estudij-Navigator/releases/download/0.1.1/estudij_navigator-0.1-an+fx.xpi)

 ## Usage